Attention Current SNAP Recipients: SNAP Benefits are changing after February 2023!

 For more information and to complete an eligibility screening and application, contact Help4Rams@colostate.edu or call us at (970) 491-8051.
 You can choose provide us with a bit of basic information and we will reach out to you directly regarding your case!

-You can renew via your PEAK account or with one of our SNAP4Rams representatives!
+You can renew via your PEAK account or, if you need assistance, with one of our SNAP4Rams representatives!
 Just schedule an appointment by clicking below.